Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-10/lesson-10.md

 ## Build the Services

-Now we focus on building the data-handling services and core Redux management system for the Dinosaur Search App.
+Now focus on building the data-handling services and core Redux management system for the Dinosaur Search App.

 ### Build the Services and Core Structure

-You’re going to introduce something a little different in this final project, the concept of services.
+You’re going to add something a little different in this final project, the concept of services.
 If you’ve been developing for a little while, the idea of a service layer won’t be anything surprising or new to you, but for the rest of you, introducing some data-handling services will give some separation between different layers of your app.

 Ideally, the frontend UI should just concern itself with asking for data, receiving it, and then displaying it to the user, allowing them to interact with it.
 It shouldn’t know (or care) where this data comes from, or how.